Country selection

 In accordance with DecreeNoD218, Guinea-PHC, and GIN-5, the principal investigator (PI) must obtain approval to conduct health research involving human participants from the National Ethics Committee for Health Research (Comité National d'Ethique pour la Recherche en Santé (CNERS)) before a clinical trial can commence.
 In addition, per GIN-1, the sponsor or the representative (typically the PI) is responsible for obtaining a license to import study drugs from the National Directorate of Pharmacy and Medicine (Direction Nationale de la Pharmacie et du Médicament (DNPM)) prior to initiating a study.
 No waiting period is required following the sponsor’s receipt of these approvals.

-The research should comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which Guinea is implementing, per GIN-17.
+Per GIN-17, the research should comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).

 Clinical Trial Agreement